King of the Mountain match

-The King of the Mountain match (Queen of the Mountain when female wrestlers are involved) is a professional wrestling match exclusive to Impact Wrestling (formerly Total Nonstop Action Wrestling).
+The King of the Mountain match (Queen of the Mountain when female wrestlers are involved) is a professional wrestling match exclusive to Total Nonstop Action Wrestling.

 Match format

 The five competitors in the match start out as "ineligible" to win.
 In order to become "eligible", a wrestler must score a pinfall or submission on an opponent.
 The opponent who submits or is pinned is forced to spend two minutes in the "penalty box" cage.
 More than one wrestler can be in the cage.
 This often results in wrestlers fighting inside the cage or forming some sort of alliance.

 Once "eligible", the wrestler may win the match by retrieving the match's prize (usually a championship belt) and hanging it on the hook suspended above the ring with the aid of ladders stationed outside the ring.
 An official maintains possession of the belt and circles the ring, staying out of the action as much as possible.
 When a wrestler wishes to hang the belt, he must retrieve it from the official.
 Once the belt is in play, any other wrestler who is eligible may attempt to steal the belt and hang it.
 Once the belt has been dropped and no wrestler is attempting to hang it, a referee returns the belt to the official.

 These modified rules make King/Queen of the Mountain essentially a reverse ladder match, as the competitors attempt to hang the belt instead of retrieving it.